alopatindev/vlog-toolset/README.md

     - I use ~~Meizu MX4~~ Xiaomi Mi 8
         - front camera faces at me
         - microphone and camera are allowed
-        - autorotation is enabled
-            - if auto-rotate is broken — try to reboot your phone
 - paths with spaces and weird characters are unsupported

-## Recommended OpenCamera Settings
+## Recommended Open Camera Settings
 - ⋮
     - Grid - Phi 3x3
 - ⚙️